Cosmoamoeba, Giant Space Amoeba

 Giant Space amoeba-like lifeforms

-|An extended and a contracted cosmoamoeba exchange silicoid information packets in the Trifid Nebula|
+|An extended and a contracted cosmoamoeba gigas lagoonensis exchange silicoid information packets in the Trifid Nebula|

-Their biochemistry and composition is based on trillions of microscale nodules, not unlike foglets.
-These nodules exist in various specialized subtypes, and are able to catch and metabolize micrometeors slowly.
-They have a kind of silicon-ice metabolism that is highly redundant.
+Cosmoamoeba gigas lagoonensis This subspecies takes the form of large shapeless blobs that vary in size from 500 meters when contracted to several tens of kilometers when extended.
+In their normal state they are covered in a thin semi-transparent membrane, becoming opaque when contracted and almost completely diaphanous when extended.
+The membrane contains a very thin gaseous fluid, in which trillions of microscale nodules, not unlike foglets are suspended.
+These nodules exist in various specialized subtypes, and are able to catch and metabolize micrometeors which penetrate the membrane (which rapidly seals itself when punctured).
+The nodules have a resilient silicon-ice metabolism that is highly redundant.
 They use stellar winds not only to move, but also to feed on dust following their magnetic fields.

 It is still not clear whether they are a natural lifeform that evolved from organic molecules in comets or protostellar nebula, or a neogen adapted to space by an unknown alien race.
-No trace of any alien ruins have been found in region, not surprising given that it mostly consist of young stars and few planets, and no relic ships or alien artifacts have been discovered either.
+No trace of any alien ruins have been found in this region, not surprising given that it mostly consist of young stars and few planets, and no relic ships or alien artifacts have been discovered either.

 Extended space amoebas appear to catch the solar wind from a number of nearby bright O- and B- class stars, ultimately attaining velocities (according to doppler shift analysis) of several tens of thousands of km/sec.
 In this way, the giant space amoebas appear to be migrating through the galaxy.